jmglov/jmglov.net/blog/posts/draft-heart-of-clojure-2024.md

 These weren't actually the last words of the talk, but this was the last line that I wrote down, and I think it sums up what I took away from it:

-> We're up against a big balloon of hype that I believe really needs to pop.
+> "We're up against a big balloon of hype that I believe really needs to pop."

 I just realised that I wrote a fairly detailed summary of the talk, which wasn't my intention.
 I usually just write down a few notes or quotes in my trusty